PengruiHan/SyntheticDebiasing/README.md

   * [Term Generation](https://chat.openai.com/share/214c9ff0-dfc1-4111-b5c4-bb896ebd0c9b)
   * [Sentence Generation](https://chat.openai.com/share/252a3c4d-2295-45bd-b27d-75a277829d6a)

 Note: We show examples using the UI, but it would be more convenient to use the API.
+You can find the API example in the file ['Example_data_generation.ipynb'](Notebooks/Example_data_generation.ipynb)

 ### Data Format: